The 8 Best Static Code & Website Security Scanning Tools

 Here are the top 8 website security scanning tools we’ve found helpful when creating secure websites.
 So, in no particular order:

-A great option if you’re looking for reliable and integrative static application security testing.
+This a great option if you’re looking for reliable and integrative static application security testing.
 They have a free and open source ‘community’ edition, with more features added as you start spending.

 The platform covers 27 programming languages and works with multi-language applications.
 Read more here about how you can use SonarQube to improve your site security.

-Coverity Quality Advisor is provided by Synopsys and originally was founded with the hope of hardening open source software that makes up the critical infrastructure of the web.
+Coverity Quality Advisor is provided by Synopsys and originally was founded with the hope of hardening open-source software that makes up the critical infrastructure of the web.
 The scan covers a whole heap of defects and vulnerabilities including:

 - Resources leaks